Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/InputActuatorComponent.md

 This implementation includes:

 * C# `InputActuatorComponent` you can attach to your Agent.
+* Implement the `IInputActionAssetProvider` in the `Componenet` where you handle player input.
 * An example environment where the input handling code is not in the Heuristic function of the Agent subclass.

 ### Feedback
 We have only implemented a small subset of `InputControl` types that we thought would cover a large portion of what most developers would use.
 Please let us know if you want more control types implemented by posting in the [ML-Agents forum.](https://forum.unity.com/forums/ml-agents.453/)

+We would also like your feedback on the workflow of integrating this into your games.
+If you run into workflow issues please let us know in the ML-Agents forums, or if you've discovered a bug, please file a bug on our GitHub page.

 ## Getting started
 The C# code for the `InputActuatorComponent` exists inside of the extensions package (com.unity.ml-agents.extensions).
 A good first step would be to familiarize with the extensions package by reading the document [here](com.unity.ml-agents.extensions.md).
 The second step would be to take a look at how we have implemented the C# code in the example Input Integration scene (located under  ML-Agents-Input-Example/Assets/ML-Agents/Examples/PushBlock/).
 Once you have some familiarity, then the next step would be to add the InputActuatorComponent to your player Agent.
 The example we have implemented uses C# Events to send information from the Input System.